sassanh/python-debouncer/README.md

 ### ⚠️ Important Note

 `maxWait` in Lodash implementation is renamed to `time_window` here, I think semantically it makes more sense.

 ## 🎉 Demo

 See `demo.py` for a usage example.

-## Requirements

-- Python 3.9+
-- asyncio library

-## Contributing
+## 🤝 Contributing

 Contributions are welcome.
 Please fork the repository and open a pull request.

-## License
+## 🔒 License

 This project is released under the Apache-2.0 License.
 See the [LICENSE](./LICENSE) file for more details.